codedailyio/react-native-animated-bar/README.md

 * `fillColor` - Configures color behind progress bar.
 Default: `rgba(0,0,0,.5)`.
 * `duration` - Configures length of time in milliseconds the change in progress should take.
 Default: `100`.
 * `animate` - Configures whether or not change in progress should be animated.
 Default: `true`
+* `onAnimate` - Callback listener for the animated value.
+Default: `undefined`

+Any color above can be an animated interpolated value

 ## Example Usage